Vijayendar2006/FUTURE_DS_01/README.md

 Visualizations: Line Charts, Bar Charts, Maps, Cards, and Slicers
 ## 📂 File Included
 File Name	Description
-Task1.pbix	Power BI file containing the Global Sales Performance Dashboard
+Task1.pbix	Power BI file containing the Superstore Sales Dashboard
 ## 🚀 How to Open the File
 Download and install Power BI Desktop.
 Clone this repository or download the .pbix file.